danhowellnz/Flow-Action---Get-collection/README.md

 **What does it do?**

-It’s a new flow action to make the most of generic Sobjects :)
+It’s a new flow action that allows you to use SOQL or SOSL to find records.
+That means you can start using nested SOQL statements, or leverage Salesforce's fuzzy search logic from SOSL.

 It can use
 - Dynamic where clauses - define as text